 Spelling and translation were hardly exact sciences in Medieval Scotland

 .
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations

 are thus an extremely common occurrence in Medieval Scottish names.
 Bilmair has been spelled Blair, Blayr, Blare, Blaire and others.

 Early Notables of the Bilmair family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Bilmair Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Bilmair Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bilmair family to Ireland

 Some of the Bilmair family moved to Ireland